-So I have had this little cabinet in my home my whole adult life.
+So I have had this little cabinet in my home my entire adult life.

-It was actually a gift from my parents when I was in 8th grade to hold my ….ahem…..records.
+It was a gift from my parents when I was in 8th grade to hold my records and cassette tapes.

-To clarify for you younger readers, that’s like a cabinet to hold your Itunes gift cards.
+To clarify for my younger readers, that’s like a cabinet to hold your iTunes gift cards.

 Originally it was white.

-Then I think it was painted a robin egg blue.
+Then I think they painted it a robin egg blue.

-So it has been sitting in my kitchen for the past five or so years holding photo albums instead of record albums.
+So it has been sitting in my kitchen for the past five years holding photo albums instead of record albums.

-I so love this little guy but I couldn’t help but notice how it looked a little depressed lately.
+I love this little guy, but I couldn’t help but notice how it looked a little blah lately.